This section describes how to set up accounts for clients of your MySQL server. It discusses the following topics:

 An account in this context is a single row in the

-table.
+user table.
 Each account is uniquely

-identified by its User
+identified by its User and

-column values.
+Host column values.

 As a prerequisite for using this feature, the

-table in the mysql
+user table in the mysql

 database must contain the resource-related columns.
 Resource

-limits are stored in the max_questions
+limits are stored in the max_questions,

-, and
+max_connections, and

-columns.
+max_user_connections columns.
 If your

-table doesn't have these columns, it
+user table doesn't have these columns, it

 must be upgraded; see Section 5.6.2, “mysql_upgrade — Check Tables for MySQL Upgrade”.